prateek64/SoundScape--MileStone1/README.md

  <b> 3.
 Earth View SoundScape :- </b> This view provides a bigger soundscape by presenting a earth simulation with the geo-tagged audio recorded by a user around the globe being mapped onto the earth map.
 All these audio recordings are also getting spatialized using the same spatialization method.
 An audio file parser parses the audio files to get the latitude and longitude information and then maps these latitudes and longitudes onto the earth simulation

  <b> 4.
-Listener SoundScape :-</b> Remember the listener has its own soundscape i.e the the listener has its own sound field which has to mingle with the sound field of the sources to actually experience the in 3D.
+Listener SoundScape :-</b> Remember the listener has its own soundscape i.e the the listener has its own sound field which has to mingle with the sound field of the sources to actually experience the audio in 3D.
 Thus the listener in the application (depicted as an abstract alien) has to physically move to the different soundscapes to experience them.

  <b> 5.
 Distance Models :-</b> I have employed an exponential model for the decay of the sound sources with the increasing distance from the listener.
 The sound levels remain constant within a specified radius and then the sound level dies out exponentially after the specified distance from the source.